infinera/terraform-xr-network/use_cases/network_replacement/README.md

-# Terraform XR Network Replacement
+# Use Case: Terraform XR Network Replacement
-This module shall handle the situation when one device in a constellation device is replaced by another device.
+This Use Case shall handle the situation when one device in a constellation device is replaced by another device.
+This is done by comparing the TF state device IDs against the network device IDs.
+The TF State stores the current constellation coniguration which includes its devices and their properties such as device ID.

 ## How to
 The procedure to replace one device by another device shall involve two steps